9cLUNA/Okinawa-Population/README.md

 # Learning python & pandas with Okinawa population data

-The goal here is to use python with pandas to see what the population make-up of Okinawa, Japan will be in 2020 and beyond.
+The goal here is to use python with pandas to see what I can do with some simple population data about Okinawa, Japan.

 ## Getting Started